lundegaard/redux-tools/docs/packages/_provider.md

 - [`namespace`] \(_string_): A namespace to use for all nested components.
 Has priority over `useNamespace`.
 - [`feature`] \(_string_): Feature to set the namespace for.

-Please note that the same component is reexported from:
+This component is reexported from:

 - [@redux-tools/reducers-react](/packages/reducers-react)
 - [@redux-tools/epics-react](/packages/epics-react)